Care home invites community to open day

 Taking place between 10am - 4pm guests will be able to enjoy home-made cakes prepared by the home’s Head Chef, and will have the chance to meet the team and take a tour of the home.

-Luke Owens, General Manager at Highfield says: “I’m excited about welcoming new visitors and existing friends of the home to our open day.
-Looking for care can be a little bit daunting, but our team here at Highfield will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.
+Rachael Moss, General Manager at Mulberry Court says: “I’m excited about welcoming new visitors and existing friends of the home to our open day.
+Looking for care can be a little bit daunting, but our team here at Mulberry Court will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.
 Our open day is a great chance to enjoy some delightful entertainment in a homely and friendly setting- hope to see you all there!”

 Our varied life enrichment programme keeps residents active, and provides a daily choice of engaging physical, mental and spiritual activities tailored to residents’ interests and abilities.

-Highfield care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
-Highfield provides residential care and dementia care from respite care to long term stays.
+Mulberry Court care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
+Mulberry Court provides residential and nursing care from respite care to long term stays.